MikingG/MikingG.github.io/index.md

 - This project is not finished yet.

 As the team leader of this project, I am responsible for coordinating the development of the platform and ensuring that it effectively meets the needs of SYSU.

+## TitleGPT

+Description: This tool combines ChatGPT with a custom-built feedforward neural network to create highly engaging headlines.
+It blends ChatGPT's advanced language capabilities with targeted neural network algorithms, providing a succinct and effective solution for generating attention-grabbing titles in the digital content space.

 # Recent News
 - **2023/10/30.** The total number of visits has exceeded 300, the number of visits for a single page has exceeded 150, and the total number of visitors has exceeded 100.